Asymptotics of self-similar growth-fragmentation processes: Self-similar growth-fragmentations

 For pure self-similar fragmentations with scaling parameter $\alpha>0$, it is known~\cite{Bertoin03} that the size of the largest fragment decreases like $t^{-1/\alpha}$ as $t\to\infty$.
-For growth-fragmentations, we have the following partial result: \begin{pro} Still assuming~\eqref{malthus}, $\alpha>0$, and that~$\tc$ is not arithmetic, we have
+The same holds for growth-fragmentations \footnote{For simplicity, we suppose that the cell process has no positive jumps, though this restriction is probably superfluous.}: \begin{theorem} Assume again~\eqref{eq:A_Liouville}, $\alpha>0$, and that~$\tc$ is not arithmetic, and suppose further that $\Lambda(\oo{0}{\infty})=0$.
+Let $S\defeq\{\forall t\ge0,\ \bs X(t)\neq\es\}$ be the non-extinction event, and $\Px[]^*\defeq\Px[1](\,\cdot\mid S)$.
+Then